 Average Weather in Philadelphia Pennsylvania, United States

-In Philadelphia, the temperature typically varies from 26°F to 87°F over the course of the year, and is rarely below 13°F or above 94°F.
+In Philadelphia, the summers are warm and humid, the winters are chilly, and it is wet and partly cloudy year round.
+Over the course of the year, the temperature typically varies from 26°F to 87°F and is rarely below 13°F or above 94°F.

 The hot season lasts for 3.6 months, from May 29 to September 17, with an average daily high temperature above 77°F. The hottest day of the year is July 21, with an average high of 87°F and low of 70°F.

 The cold season lasts for 3.2 months, from December 2 to March 8, with an average daily high temperature below 50°F. The coldest day of the year is January 30, with an average low of 26°F and high of 40°F.

 Average High and Low Temperature

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.